Part 5. Protein structure annotation settings

 models and makes the motions reversible.
 Images shown

-below represent two macromolecular motions as deduced at the
+below represent two macromolecular motions as deduced by the

 corresponding servers.
 Coordinate files were taken from